suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ### Introduction

 AES-CTR is a non-AEAD cipher that provides confidentiality but lacks integrity protection.
 Unlike AES-CBC, AES-CTR uses an IV per block, as shown in {{aes-ctr-fig}}.
-Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the counter MUST start with the value provided in the IV COSE header field and MUST be incremented by one for each 16-byte plaintext block within the entire slot.
-Firmware authors MUST provide a randomly generated IV value in the COSE header structure.
+Hence, when an image is encrypted using AES-CTR-128 or AES-CTR-256, the counter value MUST start with the IV value and incremented by one for each 16-byte plaintext block.
+The IV value MAY be provided by the COSE header field or is communicated via out-of-band means, for example by setting it to a given value (e.g. the value of zero).
+Firmware authors MUST make sure that the same IV and AES content key encryption combination is not used more than once.

-In our example, we assume the slot size of a specific flash controller on an IoT device is 64 KiB, the sector size 4096 bytes (4 KiB) and an AES plaintext block size of 16 bytes, the IVs range from 0 to 255 in the first sector, and 16 * 256 IVs are required for the remaining sectors in the slot.
+Communicating the IV value inside the COSE header is RECOMMENDED.

 ~~~ aasvg
          IV1            IV2